 The Parish of Acadia was created in the year 1887 and the Clerk of Court has records since the creation of the Parish

-These grants were later recognized by the United States Government.
+All records are kept in the Acadia Parish Courthouse since 1887, when Acadia Parish was formed.
 All records of marriages, wills, land, civil, and criminal law suits and the settlement thereof, are among the records maintained by this office.
 Their accuracy and availability provide the basis of every transaction, as well as oil, gas, and mineral rights.

-In addition, the Clerk of Court’s Office handles all elections in the Parish, issues marriage licenses, passports, and mortgage certificates and serves as record keeper for the court system.
+In addition, the Clerk of Court’s Office handles all elections in the Parish, issues marriage licenses, vital records, passports, and mortgage certificates and serves as record keeper for the court system.

 This office leads the way in modern technology.
 Documents are now being scanned and electronically indexed in chronological order for rapid research and retrieval.
 With advances in technology, information filing and processing is done within minutes instead of days.
 With all this in mind, this makes for a tremendous cost savings to you and for us.